beauty

 Yes!
 Truly.

-Because it may be a new year, but apparently we're still policing what women wear. ¯\_ (ツ)_/¯
+Because apparently, we're still policing what women wear.

-Recently, a local council has come under fire for their stance on what's considered 'inappropriate' swimwear at their swim centres.
+Earlier this year, a local council came under fire for its stance on what's considered 'inappropriate' swimwear at its swim centres.

 Blue Mountains Leisure Centres (BMLC), part of Blue Mountains City Council, shared the conditions of entry to various swim centres, including Katoomba Sports and Aquatic Centre, Springwood Aquatic and Fitness Centre, Blackheath Pool and Glenbrook Swim Centre.

-The posters featured images of swimwear, outlining what would be considered appropriate or inappropriate.
+The posters featured images of swimwear, outlining what would be considered appropriate.

 Cue: National outrage.